xapian/xapian/xapian-core/docs/replication_protocol.rst

    and may occur when any other messages are expected.

  - DB_HEADER: this indicates that an entire database copy is about to be sent.
-   It contains a single (packed) unsigned integer, representing the revision number of the copy which is about to be sent.
+   It contains a string representing the uuid of the database which is about to be sent, followed by a (packed) unsigned integer, representing the revision number of the copy which is about to be sent.

  - DB_FILENAME: this contains the name of the next file to be sent in a DB copy